arenaxr/arena-docs/content/python/attributes.md

 Attribute(...)
 ```

-## Additional Attributes (which are just specified as numbers or strings) may include:
+## Additional Attributes (which are just specified as numbers or strings) may include persist, ttl, [clickable], etc:
 ```python
 persist=True
 ttl=30  # seconds